This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 - the thinnest hemp cord you can find.
 I used 10 lb hemp cord, in a natural hue

-- a paintbrush handle for shaping the basket.
-Our medium Foam Stencil Brush is perfect for that!
+- a thick paintbrush handle for shaping the basket.
+A medium Foam Stencil Brush is perfect for that!

 - Optional Tweezers to help guide the cord